 The first book to mention psychic photography was called 'The New Photography' in 1896 by Arthur Brunel Chatwood.
 He described the experiments as "image of objects on the retina of the human eye might so affect it that a photograph could be produced by looking at a sensitive plate."
 The term Thoughtography was first coined by Tomokichi Fukurai.
 The Japanese Psychological Association was established in 1927 and during that time, Tomokichi Fukurai, an associate professor at Tokyo Imperial University, became involved with psychical research.
 During his time at the university, he was involved in a series of parapsychology experiments where he published the results alleging that one of his subjects was capable of telepathically imprinting images on photo plates.
 He called this 'Nensha'.
 In 1913, Fukurai published 'Clairvoyance and Thoughtography.'
 The book was criticized for a lack of scientific approach and his work disparaged by the university and his colleagues.
 Fukurai eventually resigned in 1913 under pressure.

 One of the most famous faces of Thoughtography is Ted Serios.
 He was well known for his claims of being able to produce his thoughts onto Polaroid film.
 He was studied for a 3 year period by Jule Eisenbud.
 To produce his photos, he would hold a tube up to the lens of a Polaroid camera which he called a 'gizmo'.
 He would then point it at his forehead, think of an image and take a photo.
-He also had to drink alcohol or be drunk to be able to produce this phenomena which is a worrying sign.
+He also had to drink alcohol or be drunk to be able to produce this phenomenon which is a worrying sign.
 Eisenbud proclaimed that his abilities were genuine.
-In an article in the October 1967 issue of the magazine Popular Photography, Charlie Reynolds and David Eisendrath, both amateur magicians and professional photographers, claimed to have exposed Serios as a fraud after spending a weekend with him and Eisenbud.
+In an article in the October 1967 issue of the magazine Popular Photography, Charlie Reynolds and David Eisendrath, both amateur magicians and professional photographers claimed to have exposed Serios as a fraud after spending a weekend with him and Eisenbud.
 They claimed that they witnessed Serios put some sort of item in the tube.
 Serios claimed that it was needed to help him concentrate, however they thought it was a form of optical device.
 James Randi claimed he was able to replicate Serios's trick with a simple handheld device - which he did on live television.
 Here is a video of Ted Serios demonstrating his claimed abilities.

 Like many areas when it comes to the paranormal, while phenomena can be faked, it doesn't mean that it may not be possible.
 Let's explore for a moment that it could be possible to transmit our thoughts.
-If a person can send their thoughts to another person for example, could they send them elsewhere such as a piece of film or on video tape?
-It has been reported in the past that a team of Scientists were able to successfully transfer a thought from one brain to another in different locations aided by technology.
+If a person can send their thoughts to another person for example, could they send them elsewhere such as a piece of film or on videotape?
+It has been reported in the past that a team of scientists were able to successfully transfer a thought from one brain to another in different locations aided by technology.

 Simply transmitting two words required both the "emitter" and the "receiver" to be hooked up to robots and sophisticated hardware that makes the participants look more like captives in a psycho ward than casual greeters.
 And the feat required the conscious cooperation of both participants, who had to be trained for the task.